GjjvdBurg/abed/README.md

 time reduced by a configurable number of seconds.
 This should allow enough time for the post-processing steps
 3. The postprocessing steps are:
 	a.
-Create a 'bzips' directory in the current release directory
+Create a `bzips` directory in the current release directory
 	b.
 Create a compressed archive for each dataset in the result directory, this is done in parallel through `pbzip2`
 	c.
 Copy the compressed files to the current release directory